Creating a bulletproof meeting agenda is key for running a successful and engaging all-hands meeting.

 📅 Frequency: Once a month (an ad hoc meeting in between if necessary)

 Below, you’ll find a breakdown of each segment in our all-hands meeting agenda.

 It’s a nice way to help people loosen up before we get to the serious stuff and socialize a little.
 Plus, a poll will fill up that (sometimes awkward) time while you’re waiting for the rest of the colleagues to join the meeting.

 Our tradition is to always have a poll open as people are joining in.
-As the submissions are coming in, our CEO, Peter, and our Internal Communications Manager, Silvia, comment on them and invite volunteers to share their thoughts and feelings.
+As the submissions are coming in, our GM, Pali, and our Internal Communications Manager, Silvia, comment on them and invite volunteers to share their thoughts and feelings.

 We also like to ask our employees season-related poll questions, such as: “What’s your favorite summer vacation spot?”, or some fun ‘would you rather’ questions.